Support to participate in University life

 The meetings are designed to be supportive, open and collaborative.
 Students will be able to bring someone to support them - a family member or a friend, or a member of The Union of Students.
 Students will be given reasonable time to prepare for a meeting and may be asked to provide statements or medical evidence.

 Support following the meeting will be dependent on the level of the Support to Study and the discussions in the meeting.
-The full list of meeting outcomes can be found in the policy.
+The full list of meeting outcomes can be found in the Support to Participate in University Life Policy.

 Alongside any of the options support will be offered.
 Communication will be supportive and compassionate.
 We want all our students to achieve their best while they are with us, and any outcomes will be decided in the student's best interest within the policy guidelines.

-Outcomes and action plan points from the Support to Study process will be reviewed jointly with the student and their supporters.
+Outcomes and action plan points from the SupPUL process will be reviewed jointly with the student and their supporters.
 It is important that all areas of the University, and external support works together to ensure the student remains well and successful on their University journey.
 Reviews may take place through further meetings, telephone calls or checking in with the support offered to the Student.

-If there are changes to the students condition, the action plan/outcomes are not working for the student or if the student is not engaging with the offered support, further Support to Study meetings at exploratory or panel level may be instigated.
+If there are changes to the students condition, the action plan/outcomes are not working for the student or if the student is not engaging with the offered support, further SupPUL meetings at exploratory or panel level may be instigated.